 Controls where the output display of the command is sent.
-If not specified, the output goes to SYS\$OUTPUT.
+If not specified, the output goes to SYS \$OUTPUT.
 If no file extension is given in the file name, it defaults to .LIS.

-/PROCESS [job_id]
+/PROCESS [job\id]

 Mimics the SHOW PROCESS command from DCL.
 Operates on currently running jobs only.
-It may be possible to have this command return NO JOB FOUND for a job that exists in the database but is not running.
+It may be possible to have this command return either NO JOB FOUND or JOB NOT RUNNING for a job that exists in the database but is not running.
 This command does not show process dynamic memory and subprocesses but has all other support of the DCL SHOW PROCESS command.